julianoappelklein/hokus/README.md

 }
 ```

-Note that your workspace configuration can be a JSON, YAML or a TOML file.
+Note that your workspace configuration can be stored as a JSON, YAML or TOML file.

 ### Fields